EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 golangci-lint
 -------------

-For EdgeGallery projects written in Go, we use [golangci-lint](https://golangci.com/) as part of GitHub pull request verification test.
+For EdgeGallery projects written in Go, we use [golangci-lint](https://golangci.com/) as part of Gitee pull request verification test.

 golangci-lint is a linters aggregator.
 It's fast: on average 5 times faster than gometalinter.
 It's easy to integrate and use, has nice output and has a minimum number of false positives.
 It supports go modules.